Hitachi Solutions India Private Limited

 • PROMOTE SPORTS: Training to promote rural sports, nationally recognized sports, Paralympic sports and Olympic sports.

-• GOVERNMENT FUNDS: Contribution to the prime minister’s national relief fund or any other fund set up by the central govt. for socio economic development and relief and welfare of the schedule caste, tribes, other backward classes, minorities and women.
+• GOVERNMENT FUNDS: Contribution to the Prime Minister’s National Relief Fund or any other fund set up by the Central Govt. for socio economic development and relief and welfare of the schedule castes, tribes, other backward classes, minorities and women.

 • RURAL DEVELOPMENT PROJECTS: Contribution to the Rural development Projects and Slum area development projects.

-• activities undertaken in pursuance of normal course of business of the company.
+• Activities undertaken in pursuance of the normal course of business of the company.

 • Contribution directly or indirectly to political parties.